 The idea of burning grains—or at least roasting them until they’re quite unmistakably dead—isn’t a new technique.
 You find burned barley in your Guinness or any stout beer of your choosing.
 It broadens the flavor profile of the beer while not adding alcohol as lightly toasted barley malt would.

-Or we could just eat the rich.
+We could just eat the rich.
 I suspect they’re too fatty though.